AnselmoGPP/OpenCV_tests/README.md

 # Testing OpenCV

-This program is used for testing OpenCV.
+This program is used for testing OpenCV 4.1.1.